 Email Coach Wilkinson at firstname.lastname@example.org.

-With a wealth of experience at both the intercollegiate and international levels, Sean Wilkinson was named the head coach of the Princeton men's squash team prior to the 2013-14 season.
+With a wealth of experience at both the intercollegiate and international levels, Sean Wilkinson was named The Robert W. Callahan '77 Head Coach of Men's Squash prior to the 2013-14 season.

 Wilkinson, who most recently served as assistant coach at Drexel University, took over for US Squash Hall of Famer Bob Callahan ’77, who had retired following the 2013 season.